hey friend,

 STEP 1: GATHER PAINT COLOR INSPIRATION

-ALWAYS keep in mind that what looks great on your device or in an edited magazine photo might look VERY different in your home.
+DO keep in mind that what looks great on your iPhone or your computer screen or an edited magazine photo or even in someone else’s house might look VERY different in your home.

 STEP 2: NARROW DOWN COLOR CHOICES

-After getting color inspiration, choose 5, 10, 20 (however many you need) paint colors and order a peel and stick sample of each color.
+What I do to narrow down my color options and to make sure a color looks good in my home is that I choose 5, 10, 20 (however many I need) paint colors and I order a Samplize peel and stick paint sample of each color.

-I have personally tested these peel and stick samples in my own home and the color is SPOT ON!
+I have personally tested these peel and stick samples in my own home and the color is SPOT ON so you can rest assured that you’re getting an accurate look at a paint color in your home.

-Once you test out these samples in your home, narrow down to your top two or three choices and move on to the next step.
+Once you test out these samples in your home, it’s time to narrow down to your top two or three choices and move on to the next step.

 STEP 3: CREATE A LARGE PAINT SAMPLE

-1. Purchase large white poster board sheets to use as your canvases.
-Another (even better) option is to use drywall remnants if you happen to have them lying around your house!
-You also have the option to simply paint samples directly on your wall … this freaks me out, but a lot of people do it.
+2. Purchase large white poster board sheets to use as your canvases.
+Another (even better) option is to use drywall remnants if you happen to have them lying around your house.
+You also have the option to paint samples directly on your wall … this freaks me out, but a lot of people do it.

-• If you want to go the mess-free route, you can purchase several peel-and-stick samples in the same color and create one large sample.
+• If you want to go the mess-free (and easier route), you can purchase multiple peel-and-stick samples of the same color and place them on the wall together (like a puzzle) to create one large sample.
+If you purchase four peel-and-stick samples of the same color, for example, you’ll have roughly a wall sample of about 40” x 40”.

 If your home is already built, you can view your paint samples IN your home.
-If you haven’t built yet, just look at the samples in various lighting in your current home.
+If you haven’t built yet, just look at the samples in different lighting in your current home.

 STEP 4: TINT YOUR PRIMER

 This little tip is a game-changer.
-Simply ask your painter to tint the wall primer with your desired paint color.
-Once your walls are primed, you’ll have a decent idea of how the paint color will look on your walls.
+Simply ask your painter to tint the wall primer with your desired paint color so that once your walls are primed, you’ll know how the paint color will look on your walls.

-If you hate the color, it’s just primer so you can choose a different color and paint right over the primer!
+If you end up hating the color, it’s ok because it’s just primer so you can choose a different color and paint right over the primer.

-Same with my daughter’s room.
+Same with my daughter’s bedroom.
 I chose a pink paint color that ended up being WAY too bright … luckily I figured this out because our painter tinted the primer.
-I was able to ditch that paint color before it was too late!
+I was able to ditch that paint color before it was too late and choose something better for our style.

 CONCLUSION